📋 Quick Summary: Construction Accident Lawyer Serving Clients in Brooklyn

 Identifying Liable Parties

 Construction sites often involve multiple parties.
-Your attorney will determine whether liability rests with your employer, a subcontractor, equipment manufacturers, or other entities.
+Your New York attorney will determine whether liability rests with your employer, a subcontractor, equipment manufacturers, or other entities.

 Fighting for Maximum Compensation

-Your construction accident lawyer will negotiate with insurance companies and, if necessary, take your case to trial to secure the best possible outcome.
+Your New York construction accident lawyer will work with insurance companies and, if needed, take your case to trial to pursue the most favorable resolution for your situation.

 They will calculate the true value of your claim, taking into account current and future medical expenses, lost income, pain and suffering, and other damages.
 With strong legal representation, you’ll have an advocate who refuses to settle for less than you deserve.